calsora/Dynasnap-Public/PRIVACY.md

 Dynasnap does not collect, sell, or store personal data on external servers.
 All actions take place locally within your browser or through secure communication with Microsoft Azure services.

-When creating a work item (e.g., bug or feature), Dynasnap may temporarily process the following data to complete your request:
+When creating a work item (bug ), Dynasnap may temporarily process the following data to complete your request:

-Work item title and description (entered by you)
+- Work item title and description (entered by you)

-Optional screenshot data (captured with your consent)
+- Optional screenshot data (captured with your consent)

-Azure DevOps access token (used to authenticate your request)
+- Azure DevOps access token (used to authenticate your request)

-Organisation and project name (used to route your request)
+- Organisation and project name (used to route your request)

-Dynamics 365 diagnostic information, including:
+- Dynamics 365 diagnostic information, including:

-CRM environment URL
+    - CRM environment URL

-User ID and username
+    - User ID and username

-Security roles
+    - Security roles

-Record URL and related page details
+    - Record URL and related page details

-✅ Clarification:
+Clarification:
 This diagnostic information is only captured when you manually submit a bug report.
 It is transmitted securely to a protected Azure Function, used only to create your Azure DevOps work item, and is not stored or logged long-term.